Frequently Asked Questions (FAQ)

 May I participate in college graduation ceremonies?

 Yes!
-Graduates of the GED preparation program are honored at the annual college graduation ceremony .
-The deadline for submitting your application for graduation will be announced in May, 2013.
+Graduates of the GED preparation program are honored at the annual college graduation ceremony.
+The deadline for submitting your application for graduation will be announced every year in April.

 Where can I get a copy of my GED Certificate or Transcript?